Jacobbishopxy/pqx/README.md

 - list all consumers (simply by `MqQuery`)

 - flexible `publisher` (not only read task from Json file)

+- enhance `Command`, for instance accepting string replacement in `CmdArg`

 - Module `dynamic`: dynamically set/del exchange/queue/binding.